Silly-Development/Payment-Selector-Bot/README.md

 # Discord Payment Selector Bot
 A simple discord bot made for selecting preferred payment method.
 Not Very Advanced.
 # Contributing:
 Make a pull request and we will check over it!
+Add anything you want (within reason)!

 # Installation
 1. Install [Node.js 18](https://nodejs.org/)